JasonArticulate/JasonArticulate/README.md

 ## 👀 About Me

-I'm not just about coding; when I'm not developing, you'll often find me gaming on PS4/PS5, exploring virtual worlds and connecting with friends.
-As a developer, I specialize in HTML, CSS, and JavaScript, crafting interactive and user-friendly web experiences.
+I'm not just about coding; when I'm not developing, you'll often find me gaming on PS4/PS5, exploring virtual worlds, and spending time with my family.
+As a developer, I specialize in HTML, CSS, JavaScript, C#, and C++, crafting interactive and user-friendly web experiences and applications.

 ## 🌱 What I'm Working On